 There was a time when I believed that the things I say, think, or do have no bearing whatsoever on the universe at large.
 I thought that if I were to have access to a time traveling device, I could set the dial back 100 years and kill several butterflies.
 And yet, the world would still turn, and there would not be an apocalyptic moment.

 Less than 24 hours ago I had an idea.
 A simple one, and one that ranked somewhere below zero on the originality scale.
 Let’s pick a primetime game every week and simulate it on Madden 13, I said to myself loudly with no one around.
 We could document the results and the notable performances, and write some hilarious commentary.
 Oh, what fun we would have.

-Since I was busy with other matters and unable to do the exhaustive work of watching a computer play a football game for several hours, I dispatched dedicated (see: bored) interns Kyle Smith and Archi Zuber to tackle this intensive assignment prior to Wednesday’s Giants-Cowboys 2012 kickoff game.
+Since I was busy with other matters and unable to do the exhaustive work of watching a computer play a football game for several hours, I dispatched dedicated (see: bored) interns Kyle Smith and Andrew Zuber to tackle this intensive assignment prior to Wednesday’s Giants-Cowboys 2012 kickoff game.

 The result?
 A boring 19-0 Cowboys win, so overall the virtual season opener only pegged the correct winner, and little else.
 But dig beyond that surface, friend, and you’ll find that we’ve discovered a power which cannot be harnessed, and can’t be placed in the wrong hands.